ess-dmsc/nexus-constructor/DeveloperNotes.md

 }
 ```

-where `onValidationFailed` and `onValidationSuccess` are custom signals emitted from a validator.
+where `onValidationFailed` and `onValidationSuccess` are custom signals emitted from a `UnitValidator`.

 ### Adding Geometries